Johnny Raposo: Murder

-Caputo was dating Tamara Fletcher, the identical twin sister of Tawnya Fletcher, the fiancée of Nero.
-Raposo lived with his common-wife Monika.
+Caputo was dating Tamara Fletcher, the identical twin sister of Tawnya Fletcher (Nero's fiancée).
+Raposo lived with his common-law wife, Monika.
 However, both Caputo and Raposo had a mistress on the side, who happened to be the same woman.
 The Canadian journalist Peter Edwards and the Mexican journalist Luis Nájera wrote the waitress whom both Caputo and Raposo were dating was "...was not to be confused with either the mother of Raposo's son or Caputo's moneyed girlfriend".
 One knew both men very well who did not wish to be identified stated: "He [Caputo] was pretending to be Johnny's friend.
 He was a conniver.
-A real conniver...He was a weasel.
+A real conniver...
+He was a weasel.
 Who goes and fucks your girlfriend behind your back?"
 Caputo became jealous of Raposo, and as he wanted the affections of his mistress all to himself, decided that Raposo had to be killed.
 Caputo used Nero as his instrument for disposing of his romantic rival Raposo.
 Caputo in his texts to Nero expressed much hatred of Raposo as made numerous disparaging remarks about him from April 2012 onward and promoted the thesis that Raposo was an informer.

 Raposo, Nero, Alkhalil and Caputo had an agreement with the Sinaloa Cartel to bring into Toronto a shipment of cocaine from Mexico via Chicago worth $5 million.
 It had been agreed that the profits from the sale of the cocaine were to be split equally four ways.
 Prompted by Nero, it was decided to have Raposo killed to take his share of the profits for themselves.
+Twice.
 On 28 April 2012, Nero texted Alkhalil: "We split the load 3 ways.
 Me u [you] lil guy [Caputo].
 The only thing is once we pick them up, we have to get him [Raposo] he is the biggest rat in the world.
 I told him don’t tell anyone I’m doing this for you but the retard can’t help his bigmouth".
 To assist with the planned murder, on 18 May 2012 Caputo texted to Nero pictures of Raposo together with his address and that of the Sicilian Sidewalk Café (which was Raposo's favourite coffee shop), saying he should pass this information along to Alkhalil's hitman.
 At the same time, Caputo had attended the baptism of Raposo's son by his common-law wife Monika and told him numerous times "I love you, bro!".